 Mobility.
 We use the daily driving routing requests per country reported by Apple.

-Stringency Index.
+Stringency Index SI.
 We use the Oxford COVID-19 Government Response Tracker which measures the strictness of lockdown policies that primarily restrict people’s behavior.

 ECB Policy Dummy.
 Fed Policy Dummy.
 Fiscal Policy Dummy.
 Daily fiscal and monetary policy announcements.
 These were collected for individual countries, for the European Central Bank, and for the Federal Reserve.
 These columns capture whether or not an action or proposal was made by a given institution/country on a specific date.
 A row is coded as “1” if the date corresponded with the announcement of at least one key policy.
 With the exception of the Federal Reserve (whose major announcements related to reductions in the interest rate along with fiscal spending), we restricted our analysis of key fiscal policies to those which provided “millions” or “billions” of local currency units in spending.
 The drawback is that this measure does not show the size or number of policies on any given day.
 However, such a measure is not available on a consistent basis across countries.